minkaotic/front-end-notes/CSS-Layout-Techniques.md

     left: 0;
   }
   ```
-- **NB:** if only *one* offset value is used, the element will retain it's original position along the other coordinate axis!
+> :bulb: **NB:** if only *one* offset value is used, the element will retain it's original position along the other coordinate axis!

 ### Combining absolute & relative positioning
 Absolute and relative positioning work hand in hand: